Earth Day 2013 – 5 Things YOU Can Do

 4) Reduce, Reuse and Recycle:

-Of course this is a no-brainer and something many of us have heard since grade school.
-Donate clothing and computers to charities, pack lunches in reusable containers instead of bags.
+Of course, this is a no-brainer and something many of us have heard since grade school.
+Donate clothing and computers to charities,and pack lunches in reusable containers instead of bags.
 Use reusable bags at the grocery store.

 5) Stop the Drip.

 Check for dripping faucets in your home.
 It doesn’t seem like a dripping faucet could waste that much water, right?
 Although, a single drip doesn’t waste much water.
-Consider a faucet in your home dripping a little bit all day long, all week long, all month long.
-Drip Calculator Per this calculator 1 drip per minute can result is 2,083 wasted gallons per year.
-Waste of money and resources.
+Consider a faucet in your home dripping a little bit all day, all week, and all month.

 Another huge water waster is a running toilet: